Caroline (Carrie) Keating

 Nonverbal and physiognomic elements of social dominance, influence, power, status, leadership and charisma; initiation and hazing; social-emotional development and social bonds from infancy to adulthood; cross-cultural human development.

-- Keating, C. F. (2015).
+- Keating, C. F. (2016).
 The life and times of nonverbal communication theory and research: Past, present, future.
 In D. Matsumoto, H. C. Hwang, & M. G. Frank (Eds.), The American Psychological Association Handbook of Nonverbal Communication (pp. 17-42).
-Washington, DC: APA Publications.
+Washington, DC: APA Pubs.

 - Keating, C. F., Randall, D.,* & Kendrick, T.* (1999).
 Presidential physiognomies: Altered images, altered perceptions.
 Political Psychology, 20, 593-610.